ernestio/ernest-versioner/README.md

 Once you're sure these repos are correct, you only need to run the script as follows:

 ```
+$ git clone git@github.com:ernestio/ernest-versioner
+$ docker run -it ernestio/ernest-versioner:latest
+# verify the repo list is correct
+cat ernest-repositories-list.txt
+# NB: please add your ssh key to the container before starting the release
 $ ruby versioner.rb version NUMBER FILE
 ```